deivitaka/GPhotos/README.md

 ### Authentication

 - `GPhotos.isAuthorized` will return true if a user is already authorized.
-Check before calling `GPhotos.authorize()`, unless you want to switch users, or add new scopes.

 - `GPhotos.logout()` clears the session information and invalidates any token saved.

-- `GPhotos.authorize()` by default starts the authentication process with `openid` scope.
+- `GPhotos.authorize(with scopes:)` by default starts the authentication process with `openid` scope.
+Will be executed only if there are new scopes.
 As per Google recommendation, you should gradually add scopes when you need to use them, not on the first run.
 The method will return a boolean indicating the success status, and an error if any.

+- `GPhotos.switchAccount(with scopes:)` by default starts the authentication process with `openid` scope.
+Will ignore current authentication scopes.
+The method will return a boolean indicating the success status, and an error if any.

+### MediaItems

+Save an instance of  `MediaItems` to be able to use pagination.

+#### list
+- `GPhotos.list()` loads sequential pages of items every time it is called.
+- `GPhotos.reloadList()` loads always the first page.

+#### get
+- `GPhotos.get(id:)` returns the `MediaItem` for the provided id.

+#### search
+- `GPhotos.search(with request:)` loads sequential pages of items every time it is called.
+Results are based on filters in the request.
+If no filters are applied it will return the same results as `list()`
+- `GPhotos.reloadSearch(with request:)` loads always the first page.

 ## License